Imaginus02/website-protech/demo/README.txt

 11 - Add a login page for students and another one for teachers - J OK 12 - Add a save button on mainPage.html, when clicked it should open a dialog box where you can put a string, and another save button.
 If the text box is empty, no request should be sent - J OK
     <-- Pour 12, tu peux examiner le rendu dans le terminal (petit controller dans MonControleur l.89)
-15 - Faire dijonction de cas code Arduino J
+15 - Faire disjonction de cas code Arduino J

 Todo Rendu :
 1 - Finir le rapport